 RECOMMENDED for: beginners who want a professional look with minimal effort (via themes), or pro developers who don’t like coding from scratch each time and appreciate mature/polished code.

 - I personally like Genesis the best as I like to do everything ultra-professional.
-But for those in low budget or DIY situations, Astra or GeneratePress are a better fit IMO.
+But for those in low budget or DIY situations, GeneratePress is a better fit IMO.

 Runner Ups (and their issues)